AdiUser/SVG-Practise/README.md

 **Note:**
 * Opacity value is optional.
-* The float value b/w 0 and 1 can also be expressed in percentages.
+* The float value b/w 0 and 1 can also be expressed in percentage.

 ### SVG Masks